 Q.) Are you self-taught or did you go to school to learn photography?

 A.) Both!
 I started taking black and white film photography classes in high school and continued taking photography classes in college.
 I LOVED learning to take photos on film and spending my days in the darkroom, but to be completely honest, I have learned more about photography in the time since I left school.
 When I decided to turn my love of photography into a business in 2010, jumped in with both feet.
 I began taking photography workshops and classes, I read every book, watched every video, and soaked up as much information and experience as I possibly could.
-This process has calmed down a bit over the past 11 years, but I still invest a significant amount of time and money into continuing my education each year.
+This process has calmed down a bit over the past 11 years, but I still invest a significant amount of time and money into continuing my education and improving my processes each year.

 Q.) How do you describe your photography style?